-In addition to activities identified under Routine Practices, wear a mask with eye protection when within two meters of a coughing patient to help prevent acquisition of respiratory infections transmitted primarily by large droplets.
+In addition to activities identified under Routine Practices, wear a mask with eye protection (e.g. visor, face shield) when within two meters of a coughing patient to help prevent acquisition of respiratory infections transmitted primarily by large droplets.
 For the purpose of this document the term mask refers to fluid resistant surgical/procedural masks, not to special masks or respirators ^[20, 30-32].
 Category A11

 Surgical masks are effective against large droplets, but have a broad variability of effectiveness against small airborne particles.
 In Canada, there are no standardized requirements for surgical masks^[33-35].
+N95 respirators are approved by NIOSH (National Institute for Occupational Safety and Health).